 "I made another visit from Leeds this year - I am passionate about gardens and you put on a real treat for such a small community"

-If you'd like to know more, please don't hesitate to Contact Us but why not make a date for next year to see Ashton in bloom?
+If you'd like to know more, please don't hesitate to Contact Us but why not make a date to see Ashton in bloom?
 Our 2014 Open Gardens Weekend will be on Saturday 7 and Sunday 8 June.
-You can see pictures of this year's event in our 2013 Photo Gallery
+You can see pictures of last year's event in our 2013 Photo Gallery

 All coach and car parking for our Open Gardens event is free, and there is a complimentary minibus shuttle around the village which is usually much appreciated by visitors.

-Admission is normally £5 for adults and this allows entry to all the gardens and other attractions.
+Admission is £5 for adults, including senior citizens, and this allows entry to all the gardens and other attractions.
+Saturday tickets are also valid on the Sunday, so why not make a weekend of it!
 Children under 16 may visit free of charge, and there are complimentary illustrated programmes to help guide you around the gardens.

 We update this website regularly, so come back again soon for more news of our 2014 event.
 Please Contact Us if you have a question or would like to be added to our mailing list for occasional newsletters.